tianao1105/Tianao_Familiar_MDDN242/README.md

 ### The attention economy angle

 He asks for clicks.
 Deliberate, recurring clicks.
-That's the same mechanic every app and game uses to bring you back — the difference here is that it's visible and intentional.
+That's the same mechanic every app and game uses to bring you back.
+The difference here is that it's visible and intentional.
 It's a reflection more than a critique, but the mechanic is honest about what it's doing.

 ---